open-resources/dash_curriculum/_sources/part3/chapter11.md

 )
 def toggle_offcanvas(value):
     if value < 100:
-        return f"You have selected to purcase {value} computers." if value > 100:
+        return f"You have selected to purchase {value} computers." if value > 100:
         return dbc.Alert(children="We don't have so many computers in stock.
 Please select fewer computers", color="danger")

-# Run the App
+# Launch the app server
 if __name__ == '__main__':
     app.run_server()
 ```